xtekky/gpt4free/gpt4free/README.md

 ### What is it?

-gpt4free is a python package that provides the access to gpt models like ChatGPT and gpt-4 models.
+gpt4free is a python package that provides some language model api's

 ### Main Features